MohammedEQudah/AngularBusinessCard/README.md

 run one of the api using swagger testing tool and copy it to all methods inside angular project (only number)

+# Edit path
+on (src/app/assets/CardImages)
+click Right then chose copy path go back to api project and copy the path in uploadimage method inside CardController on this line (var fullPath = Path.Combine("YourPath", fileName));

 # BusinessCard